Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

       - `scripts/update-broker-ca.sh` — installs an additional CA PEM into `edgeberry-ca.d`, rehashes, and reloads the broker.
       - `scripts/rotate-root-ca.sh` — replaces all prior trust with a new Root CA (and optionally rotates broker server cert/key), restarts services.
 - Provisioning data model:
-  - Provisioning-service does not maintain a local database.
+  - All data is stored in the main devicehub.db database.
   - Whitelist management and certificate issuance are owned by Core via D-Bus (`WhitelistService`, `CertificateService`).
   - The provisioning workflow is MQTT-driven only; authorization is enforced by calling Core.